The Department of Media is an important contributor to the international research profile of the Faculty.

 Our academic staff have published widely on research into media industries and technological change, media ethics, policy formation, visual cultures, and media representational issues.
 We have also published on topics such as content regulation, media consumption and production practices and their impact on wider society.

 Our staff and postgraduate students are interested in a broad range of research questions and are involved in sole and collaborative research that examines media in Australia and other countries and regions including China, Singapore, Malaysia, New Zealand, and Europe.
 We welcome applications for postgraduate students in Masters (MPhil) and Doctoral (PhD) research.
 Please see our individual staff profiles (People) for individual supervisors.

 Dr Kim Barbour

-Kim is currently working on a co-authored book called Persona Studies, contracted to Wiley, with P. David Marshall (Deakin University) and Chris Moore (University of Wollongong).
-Due for release in 2016, this book will trace the intellectual foundations of the study of persona, discuss methodology, and provide case studies.
+Kim is currently finalising a co-authored book called Persona Studies, contracted to Wiley, with P. David Marshall (Deakin University) and Chris Moore (University of Wollongong).
+This book traces the intellectual foundations of the study of persona, discusses methodology, and provides case studies.

 Australian and International Links

 Kim is a founding and managing editor of the open access, online Persona Studies journal, a twice yearly interdisciplinary peer reviewed journal focused on investigations of persona.

 Kim is the South Australian represented on the executive of the Australia New Zealand Communications Association (ANZCA) and is a current member of the Cultural Studies Association of Australasia (CSAA).

 “Losing their identity?
 Non-metropolitan newspapers and local ‘character’ in an era of networked media”